kevmo/facebook-pixel-guide/README.md

 ![Facebook Pixel Conditions](https://raw.githubusercontent.com/adam-s/facebook-pixel-guide/master/facebook_pixel_conditions.png)

 Here is the most important part.
-The in the last number of days property is set to 7 days.
+The 'in the last [number] of days' property is set to 7 days.
 This means two weeks from now if I use this audience, it will only show ads to Facebook users who also looked at a yacht chef job listing on my site **a week from now**.

 ## 6. Create a Facebook campaign and ad set
 I'm not going into how to create ad campaigns, ad sets, and ads.
 That is another discussion.
 However, I will show how to use the custom audience to set the demographic target of an ad set.